huisaddison/blog/content/discuss-covmat-optimal-convergence-pt1.md

-Title: Discussion: Optimal Rates of Convergence for Covariance Matrix Estimation
+Title: Discussion: Optimal Rates of Convergence for Covariance Matrix Estimation, Part 1
 Date: 2017-01-26
 Category: Statistics
 Tags: math, stats, covariance, minimax, risk
-Slug: discuss-covmat-optimal-convergence
+Slug: discuss-covmat-optimal-convergence-pt1
 Summary: Discussion of paper on minimax estimation of covariance matrices.

 For the past couple of days, I have been reading [Optimal Rates of Convergence for Covariance Matrix Estimation](https://arxiv.org/abs/1010.3866).
-In this post, we will discuss the results from the paper and walk through steps of the proofs.
+To aid my digestion of this paper, I will be writing about it on this blog.
+This post covers the authors' justification of **Theorem 2**.
+I highly recommend referring to the paper; I will try to fill in gaps of the proof, but must leave out details for brevity.

 ## Background
 The authors in this paper establish optimal rates of convergence for estimating